Jaydawg8888/ZeroStatsMod/README.md

 ## Contributing

 Feel free to request changes or new features for this mod.
 You are also welcome to use it in your own videos/streams or fork and modify the mod to create something new!

+## Development Set-Up

+Follow the [How to install ScriptHookVDotNet](https://nitanmarcel.github.io/scripthookvdotnet/index.html) from the website.

+Once you've installed the ScriptHookVDotNet SDK, navigate to where you've cloned the repository and create the following sub-directory: `Thirdparty\gtav_sdk` inside `NegativeStatsMod\NegativeStatsMod`, then drop the `ScriptHookVDotNet3.dll` inside there.